dcamarmas/creator/src/rpc/README.md

 ### Running the Server

-1. Navigate to the root of the `creatorV` project.
+1. Navigate to the root of the `creator` project.
 2. Start the server using the following command:

     ```bash